artursuchocki/self-driving-cars_vehicle_detection/README.md

 `hist_bins = 32`
 `hog_channel = "ALL"`

-The code for this step is contained in the 6 code cell of the IPython notebook in function `train_classifier()`
+The code for this step is contained in the 6 code cell of the IPython notebook in function `train_classifier()`.
+The HOG features extracted from the training data have been used to train a SVM linear kernel classifier.
+Features should be scaled to zero mean and unit variance before training the classifier.

 ### Sliding Window Search